 - 2014-15 London Borough of Merton emissions data

 - 2013-14 London Borough of Merton emissions data

 - 2012-13 London Borough of Merton emissions data

 We have taken important steps towards reducing carbon emissions and energy bills from the council's building stock and street lights over the last decade, by investing in measures that reduce energy use and generate local, low carbon energy.
 Our next major task is to achieve buildings with net-zero emissions by further improving the energy efficiency, replacing gas heating with low carbon alternatives and maximising locally produced renewable energy.

 Our approach to reducing carbon from electricity used in the council's buildings is to use electricity efficiently where possible, to produce local renewable energy and switch to a low carbon electricity supply.

 100% renewable energy supply

-In 2019 the council began purchasing Renewable Energy Guarantees of Origin (REGOs), which certify that 100% of the electricity is uses is from a renewable source.
-This means that electricity purchased by the council is very low carbon.
+Since 2019 the council has been purchasing Renewable Energy Guarantees of Origin (REGOs) where budgets allow, which certify that a portion of the electricity used is from a renewable source.
+In some years we have been able to purchase REGOs to cover 100% of our electricity usage.
+Overall, this means that electricity purchased by the council is very low carbon.

 Solar photovoltaic (PV)